Natural Resources: Definition, Types, and Examples

 8. Electricity is generated using air as an important medium of energy.

 Increased pollution is posing a threat to clean air.
 Smog, smoke, pollution from chemical factories, and nuclear power plants, all contribute to air pollution.
 The air that we breathe today is full of dangerous pollutants which can cause very serious illnesses.
-There is a need to curb air pollution and switch to environment friendly products.
+There is a need to curb air pollution and switch to environment-friendly products.

 2. Water: The Precious Resource

-Do you know why our planet earth is also known as the Blue Planet?
+Do you know why our planet Earth is also known as the Blue Planet?
 It is because of the vast oceans that our planet is made up of!
-Water is present on earth in the form of lakes, rivers, seas, oceans, and glaciers.
+Water is present on Earth in the form of lakes, rivers, seas, oceans, and glaciers.
 It is also present in the atmosphere in the form of water vapor.

 97% of the earth's surface is covered with water out of which, only 3% is available in the form of freshwater.
 Also, two-thirds of this freshwater is locked up in glaciers and ice-caps and the rest is available for us in the form of drinking water.
 Water is vital for our survival which makes it one of the most precious resources on earth.